 In 2020 we expect to acquire \$50 to \$75 million of assets.

-To date, we have been successful in meeting or exceeding our acquisition targets; however, as there is more competition to acquire existing stores, especially from foreign purchasers, we may not be able to find acquisitions that meet our criteria.
+As of the date of this MD & A, we have closed \$11.5 million in acquisitions.
+Historically, we have been successful in meeting our acquisition targets; however, as there is uncertainty in the Canadian economy, and more competition to acquire existing stores, especially from foreign purchasers, we may not be able to find acquisitions that meet our criteria.